If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 It takes many years to earn success and establish authority in specialized fields.

-There are many types of specialized translations.
-For instance, finance, legal, medical, education, commercial, marketing, scientific, travel, technical, etc.
+There are many specialized translations, such as finance, legal, medical, education, commercial, marketing, scientific, travel, and technical.

 Because of the craze for Korean movies and dramas, there is massive growth in multimedia content.